WIYN Open Cluster Study. XCVII. An Extended Radial-Velocity Survey and Spectroscopic Binary Orbits in the Open Cluster NGC 188: Discussion

 Fitting an SED to WOCS 4945 following the procedure described for WOCS 3953 yields an ultraviolet excess from SWIFT $UVW2$ measurements.
 Like with WOCS 3953, GALEX reports a low $NUV$ mag (21.83 mag) and no $FUV$ measurement \citep{bianchi_revised_2017}.
 Given the lower SWIFT $UVW2$ flux measurement for this star, the upper limit on the GALEX $FUV$ flux does not provide a meaningful constraint on a possible WD companion temperature.
 Additional far-UV measurements are necessary to put constraints on a possible WD companion.

 Eccentric, long-period post-mass transfer binary systems are common (see for example Figure 4 of \cite{mathieu_blue_2025}).
 These systems may provide key insights into unanswered questions about the conditions under which stable mass transfer between BSS progenitors can occur. \cite{sepinsky_interacting_2007} found that $q_{\rm crit}$ for eccentric orbits to widen during conservative mass transfer to be strongly dependent on the eccentricity of the system.
 Equation 41 from that work gives $q_{\rm crit} = 0.85$ for the current eccentricity of WOCS 4945, suggesting that the orbit of WOCS 4945 was expanding at the end of mass transfer, which may have created a stabilizing effect on mass transfer.
-Using the $\delta$-function mass transfer models of \cite{sepinsky_interacting_2009} that account for non-conservative mass transfer, \cite{rocha_mass_2025} modeled mass transfer in eccentric high-mass binary systems with detailed stellar evolution, and found that systems with $10^3 < P < 10^4$ days, $ e > 0.25$, and $q < 2.1$ remained eccentric after mass transfer.
+Using the $\delta$-function mass transfer models of \cite{sepinsky_interacting_2009} that account for non-conservative mass transfer, \cite{rocha_mass_2025} modeled mass transfer in eccentric high-mass binary systems with detailed stellar evolution, and found that systems with similar characteristics to WOCS 4945 ($10^3 < P < 10^4$ days and $q_{initial} > 1.3$, although of very different masses) remained eccentric after mass transfer provided they had a large initial eccentricity.
 They further found that eccentric systems underwent stable mass transfer (instead of undergoing unstable mass transfer and a common envelope) in 80\% of the cases they investigated.

 Both WOCS 4945 and WOCS 3953 appear to be post-interaction binary stars of almost identical BSS masses and periods $\gtrapprox 1000$ days, but the former is in an eccentric orbit and the latter is in a circular orbit.
 The periastron separation of WOCS 4945 is $\sim8$ times greater than that of WOCS 3953 (barring factors of $\sin{i}$ for both).
 Interestingly, the WOCS 4945 CMD location is bluer than the ZAMS whereas WOCS 3953 is still embedded in the main sequence, perhaps indicative of different amounts of mass gained.
 Neither BSS shows spectroscopic evidence of rapid rotation.